shristy2004/AI-Plant-Disease-Detector-LEAFIFY/README.md

 **LEAFIFY** is an AI-based plant disease detection system that enables users to:

 - 📸 Upload a plant leaf image
 - 🧠 Analyze the image using a trained CNN model
 - 🌱 Detect plant disease with prediction confidence
 - 📊 Visualize model training performance

-This project integrates **Deep Learning, Computer Vision, and Full-Stack Web Development** to create a practical agricultural solution.

----

 ## 🛠️ Technology Stack